-375. As for the AEL and the CEN, the two status classes i.e. good and non-good are assigned to the units assessed in the WMS by applying the simplified G/M assessment methodology since the assessment findings are based on the use of only one parameter and therefore, the integrated consideration of the minimum of parameters needed to assess the good environmental status for IMAP CIs 13 and 14 i.e. the GES was impossible.
+375. As for the AEL and the CEN, the two status classes i.e. good and non-good are assigned to the units assessed in the WMS by applying the simplified G/M assessment methodology since the assessment findings are based on the use of only one parameter and therefore, the integrated

-376. Upon setting the reference conditions and the G/M threshold, each observation point, or area were classified in good and non-good status, by comparing the value of the indicator i.e., the satellite derived Chla to the G/M threshold, i.e. the back transformed 85^{th} percentile of normalized distribution.
+376. Upon setting the reference conditions and the G/M threshold, each observation point, or area were classified in good and non-good status GES or non GES, by comparing the value of the indicator i.e., the satellite derived Chla to the G/M threshold, i.e. the back transformed 85th percentile of normalized distribution.

-377. In addition, to decide on good/non-good status in the French waters, the local scientific expertise regarding ecosystem functioning, water masses characteristics (hydrology, water renewal, confinement of the water mass) and satellite-derived product analyses were taken into account as provided by France.
+390.377.
+In addition, to decide on good/non-good status in the French waters, the local scientific expertise regarding ecosystem functioning, water masses characteristics (hydrology, water renewal, confinement of the water mass) and satellite-derived product analyses were taken into account as provided by France.